Ivanka Trump Violates Federal Records Rules By Using Private Email For Government Business

 — The Hill (@thehill) November 19, 2018

-According to The Post, some aides were taken aback to hear Ms. Ivanka’s response when she was questioned about the matter, as she said that she was “unaware of some details of the records rule.”
+According to the Washington Post, some aides were taken aback to hear Ivanka’s response when she was questioned about the matter, as she said that she was “unaware of some details of the records rule.”

-Peter Mirijanian, the spokesman for Ivanka Trump’s ethics counsel Abbe Lowell acknowledged in a statement that Ms. Trump used a private email account before she was briefed about the rules, and stressed that emails sent from her email account “never contained classified information,” per The Post.
+Peter Mirijanian, the spokesman for Ivanka Trump’s ethics counsel Abbe Lowell, acknowledged in a statement that Ms. Trump used a private email account before she was briefed about the rules, and stressed that emails sent from her email account “never contained classified information,” per the Washington Post.

 “While transitioning into government, after she was given an official account but until the White House provided her the same guidance they had given others who started before she did, Ms. Trump sometimes used her personal account, almost always for logistics and scheduling concerning her family.”